jermbo/AstroHarvest/docs/TDD-Storage.md

 ## Goals

-- Offline-first persistence (IndexedDB preferred; LocalStorage fallback for small data).
+- Offline-first persistence using IndexedDB for all data storage.
 - Versioned schema with simple migrations.
 - Data-driven content (JSON catalogs) separate from save state.